Global Overview of Countries Phasing Out Dental Amalgam

-According to the Minamata Conventions Full National Reports 2021, the MIAs, or other official documents, the global transition to a mercury-free dentistry is fully underway.*
+According to the Minamata Conventions Full National Reports 2021, the Minamata Initial Assessments, or other official documents, the global transition to a mercury-free dentistry is fully underway.*

-• 10 Countries have withdrawn Dental Amalgam from public programs, effectively phasing it out.
+• further 9 Countries withdrew dental amalgam from public programs, effectively phasing it out

-SwedenNorwayMoldovaMongolia, 4 Arab states of the Persian Gulf (KuwaitBahrainQatarUnited Arab Emirates), the Philippines, Indonesia, Bolivia and Gabon have generally banned dental amalgam by law.
+SwedenNorwayMoldovaMongolia, 4 Arab states of the Persian Gulf (KuwaitBahrainQatarUnited Arab Emirates), the Philippines, Indonesia, Gabon and Uganda ban dental amalgam without exceptions by law.

-In Nepal a general ban will enter into force by September 2024 upon availability of alternatives, in Panama by January 2025, in Tanzania and Slovakia by 2030.
+A general ban on the use will enter into force in Panama by January 2025 and in Slovakia by 2030.

-The export of dental amalgam will be banned by 1 January 2025 and by 30 June 2026, the production and import of dental amalgam be phased out as well.
-It will then only be possible for exceptional medical cases and the European Commission is to examine by 31 December 2029 whether the exemption can be withdrawn.
+The export of dental amalgam will be banned in the EU by 1 January 2025 and by 30 June 2026, the production and import of dental amalgam will be phased out as well.
+It will then only be possible to import and manufacture dental amalgam for exceptional medical cases.
+The European Commission is to examine by 31 December 2029 whether these exemptions can be withdrawn.

-Poland, Japan, Bolivia, El Salvador, Paraguay, Peru, Guyana, Saint Lucia, Uruguay and Mozambique have withdrawn dental amalgam from public programs, effectively phasing it out (Croatia will follow by January 2025).
+Japan, Bolivia, El Salvador, Paraguay, Peru, Guyana, Saint Lucia, Uruguay and Mozambique have withdrawn dental amalgam from public programs, effectively phasing it out.

-In the 27 Member States of the European Union, the use of amalgam dental amalgam is banned since 1 July 2018 for dental treatments of deciduous teeth, of children under 15 years and of pregnant or breastfeeding women and a general phase-out is currently under preparation.
+In 2018, the European Union banned the use of dental amalgam for dental treatments of deciduous teeth, of children under 15 years and of pregnant and breastfeeding women.

-By 28 September 2023 Parties to the Minamata Convention shall take measures to protect children from the use of dental amalgam.
+And, by 28 September 2023 all Parties to the Minamata Convention should have taken measures to protect children from the use of dental amalgam.

 Parties shall: